craft-ai/craft-ai-starterkit-nodejs/README.md

 This repository hosts a fully working application, in a **Smart Home** context, integrating [**craft ai**](http://craft.ai) written in Node.js using [**craft ai** official js client](https://www.npmjs.com/package/craft-ai).

-The end goal: automate the light in a room based on _motion sensors_, _date/time_.
-Using **craft ai**, this simple application learns when (_date/time_) each household prefers the light to be turned when a motion is detected.
+The end goal: automate the _light_ in a room based on _motion sensors_ and _time_.
+Using **craft ai**, this simple application learns when each household prefers the light to be turned when a motion is detected.

 ## Setup ##